GeospatialPython/pyshp/README.txt

 Writing Shapefiles
 ++++++++++++++++++

-The PSL tries to be as flexible as possible when writing shapefiles while maintaining some degree of automatic validation to make sure you don't accidentally write an invalid file.
+PyShp tries to be as flexible as possible when writing shapefiles while maintaining some degree of automatic validation to make sure you don't accidentally write an invalid file.

-The PSL can write just one of the component files such as the shp or dbf file without writing the others.
+PyShp can write just one of the component files such as the shp or dbf file without writing the others.
 So in addition to being a complete shapefile library, it can also be used as a basic dbf (xbase) library.
 Dbf files are a common database format which are often useful as a standalone simple